 - Gambas*: prawn.
 Gambas al ajillo – prawns with garlic, usually cooked in an earthenware dish – is another classic tapa.
 Gambas a la plancha – grilled prawns – are delicious too.
 A large prawn may be called un gambón.
 You often find frozen gambónes caught in the south Atlantic on sale in Spanish supermarkets and they’re very good to eat.

 - Gambas blancas: a paler colour, as the name suggests and (I think) a sweeter flavour.
 Huelva on Spain’s Atlantic coast is famous for them.

 - Langostino*: king prawn.
 You might also see them called gambónes.
-Langostinos a la plancha (on the grill) are unbeatable for flavour.
+Langostinos a la plancha (on the grill) are great for sharing.
 You’ll often find them sold frozen in Spanish supermarkets.
 A box full (often caught and frozen in the South Atlantic), is great value for money.
 Check out the frozen food section in your local supermarket!

 - Langosta*: lobster (see bogavante)